jenkinsci/hashicorp-vault-plugin/README.md

 This plugin adds a build wrapper to set environment variables from a HashiCorp [Vault](https://www.vaultproject.io/) secret.
 Secrets are generally masked in the build log, so you can't accidentally print them.

 # Vault Authentication Backends
-This plugin only allows authenticating against Vault using the AppRole authentication backend.
+This plugin allows authenticating against Vault using the AppRole authentication backend.
 Hashicorp recommends using AppRole for Servers / automated workflows (like Jenkins) and using Tokens (default mechanism, Github Token, ...) for every developer's machine.
   Furthermore, this plugin allows using a Vault Token - either configured directly in Jenkins or read from an arbitrary file on the Jenkins Machine.

 ### How does AppRole work?